frisbm/dbspelunker/example/EXAMPLE_OUTPUT.md

 Type: table

 AI Analysis:
-This table stores the individual line items for a healthcare billing claim, with each row representing a specific service or procedure provided to a patient.
-It captures the procedure code, description, and the associated charge for that service on a given date.
-The table's primary role is to provide a detailed breakdown of charges that constitute the total bill for a patient's encounter, which is essential for submitting claims to insurance payers.
-It relates to the `encounter` table by linking each specific service charge back to the overall patient visit or hospital stay during which the service was rendered.
-The presence of columns like `procedure_code`, `modifier`, and `charge_amount` confirms its function in the revenue cycle management process, specifically for creating itemized bills and claims for reimbursement.
+The claim_line table stores the individual, itemized services and procedures provided during a patient's medical event.
+It links each specific service, along with its charge amount and date, to a broader patient visit recorded in the encounter table.
+This structure is fundamental for generating detailed patient bills and submitting itemized insurance claims for reimbursement.

 Relationships:
 This table references encounter.